aspose-cells/Aspose.Cells-API-References/english/go-cpp/PowerQueryFormulaItemCollection/Get_String/_index.md

 ## Get_String function

-Gets <see cref=" PowerQueryFormulaItem"/> by the name of the item.
+Gets  PowerQueryFormulaItem by the name of the item.

 ```go